BasalGang/cogsci.dk/content/posts/sample-blog-post.md

 The first part of the blog post becomes the summary / description on the blog page.

-# This is my title

 ### [Read instructions here](/content/docs/contribute/writing-on-the-cogsite.md)

-And this is my text.